AnD-startup/dev.to/docs/installation/readme.md

 # Installation Guide

-There are many different ways you can install the **development environment** so you can help contribute code to DEV.
+There are many different ways you can install the **development environment** so you can help contribute code to LetsBuild.gg.

 ## Installing locally

-You can install DEV to your local machine and we have instructions for [Mac](/installation/mac), [Windows](/installation/windows) and [Linux](/installation/linux).
+You can install LetsBuild.gg to your local machine and we have instructions for [Mac](/installation/mac), [Windows](/installation/windows) and [Linux](/installation/linux).